The ultimate guide to calculations: how to do medical maths easily

 3. Multiply the drug rate (ml/hr) by the number of hours the bag will last.
 This will equal the volume of the drug (in ml) you need to add to the fluid bag.

-There are a few things we need to think about when we’re calculating fluid therapy requirements.
+There are a few things we need to think about when we’re calculating fluid therapy requirements - and the first is where the patient’s fluid losses have come from.

 Patients with hypovolaemia or perfusion deficits require rapid fluid rates over short periods – this is known as a fluid bolus.
 A set fluid volume (typically 5-20ml/kg depending on the species or patient) is administered over a 10-30-minute period, and after this has been administered the patient is re-assessed.
 This volume can then be repeated if needed, based on the patient assessment, until their perfusion parameters return to normal.